-Students are expected to be in regular communication with instructors.
-Students are expected to engage in learning activities and interaction with instructors weekly through discussion posts.
+Students are expected to be in regular communication with instructors and to engage in learning activities and at least weekly.
 Posting substantive responses to prompts from course materials and instructors contributes to active learning in a course.

 Expectations for Academic Engagement